synfinatic/onelogin-aws-role/README.md

 Application will not require re-authentication until the STS Session Tokens expire.
 -->

-### Flush stored STS Session Token / Credentials
+### Expire stored STS Session Token / Credentials

-`onelogin-aws-role flush <profile name>`
+`onelogin-aws-role expire <profile name>`

-This will flush the stored credentials and force you to re-authenticate to use this role again.
+This will force expire (zero out) the stored credentials and force you to re-authenticate to use this role again.

 ## Other Files